Skip to main content

 Pre-Listening Exercise

 Many people choose overseas destinations for honeymoon cruises, discount tours, or study abroad.
 However, preparing for such experiences is very important.
-What concerns would you have in traveling to a new country (e.g., language, food, transportation, etc.)?
-What would be the best way to relieve any of these feelings of anxiety?
+What concerns do you have in traveling to a new country (e.g., language, food, transportation, etc.)?
+What is the best way to relieve any of these feelings of anxiety?

 Agree or Disagree?
 Let’s Spark Some Conversation!